-A server is a process that provides a service that can be used by other processes.
-Examples are a file service such as the NFS filesystem, which provides access to files and directories to other processes or systems, and a display service, such as the X Window SystemTM environment, which provides access to a high resolution display device.
-A server process normally listens at a known address for service requests.
-When a request is received, the server is unblocked and serves the client requests.
-A client is a process that makes use of a service, or services, provided by other processes.
-An individual system may be both client and server for different services, or even for the same service.
-For example, a print server receives print requests, but may need to issue a client request to a file server to access a file.
+A client is a process that makes use of a service, or services, provided by other processes and waits for a response.
+An individual system might be both a client and a server for different services, or even for the same service.
+For example, a print server receives print requests from a client, but might need to issue a client request to a file server to access a file.